888 stories

 Andy Cole and Rob Lee arrived, and Newcastle stormed to promotion.
 They moved to top of the table at matchday six and never relinquished first place.

-The football was textbook Keegan with 92 goals scored – the St James’ Park faithful were treated to several heavy victories throughout the season.
+The football was textbook Keegan with 92 goals scored from a team that sought to attack at every opportunity.
+Subsequently, the St James’ Park faithful were treated to several heavy victories throughout the season.

 Just 12 months later, the Magpies finished third in the Premier League, with Cole scoring 41 times across all competitions.

-As one of the perennial yo-yo clubs, it’s no surprise to see Norwich make multiple appearances on this list.
-The 2020-21 team was similar to the side which collected 94 points in 2018-19, with Pukki and Buendia again starring.
+As a perennial yo-yo club, it’s no surprise to see Norwich make multiple appearances on this list and here their 2020/21 vintage was similar in personnel to the side which collected 94 points in 2018-19, with Pukki and Buendia again starring.

 Daniel Farke kept his side top of the table from matchday 12, with a nine-match winning run through February and March giving the East Anglian club plenty of breathing space.

-Unfortunately, 2021-22 was a familiar tale.
+Unfortunately, a season later saw an overly-familiar tale.
 Norwich lost their first six in the Premier League, Farke was replaced by Dean Smith in November and they finished bottom of the table with 22 points.

 Bolton were one of the toughest teams around in 1996/97 and the Trotters gave Burnden Park a fantastic send off to win the second tier title.

-The great John McGinlay scored an incredible 24 league goals while Nathan Blake added 20 of his own as Bolton topped the 100 goals mark.
+In a team well-balanced with seasoned veterans and emerging talents, John McGinlay scored 24 league goals, while Nathan Blake added 20 of his own as Bolton topped the 100 goals mark.

-The Fratton Park faithful will remember the good old days when Portsmouth were in the Premier League though their 2002/03 season was one of the best in Championship history.
+The Fratton Park faithful will remember the good old days when Portsmouth were in the Premier League while their 2002/03 season was a thoroughly enjoyable romp through the Championship to get there.

 Harry Redknapp meant business and he acted effectively in the transfer window before the season, bringing Tim Sherwood and Yakubu to the south coast.

 Meanwhile, Svetoslav Todorov just couldn’t stop scoring.
-He notched 26 league goals that campaign to fire Portsmouth to the Championship crown.
+He notched 26 league goals that campaign to fire Portsmouth to a comprehensively-secured crown.

 Wolves were outstanding in 2017/18, leading the way at the top of the Championship table for the majority of the season.